 If you are a 100% distance student (no on-campus courses), you may request a single course withdrawal from Online Academic Advising by emailing firstname.lastname@example.org.

-The following deadlines apply to classes for the Spring 2016 semester:
+The following deadlines apply to classes for the Fall 2017 semester:

-Spring courses running from January 19, 2016 through May 13, 2016.
+Fall courses running from August 21, 2017 through December 14, 2017.
 Please review the Fall Off Schedule Chart for withdrawal dates for courses that do not meet for the full semester.
 Questions about course fees for these courses should be directed to the Bursar’s Office.

 Withdrawal from All Courses

 Beginning the first day of classes, you must see the Financial Aid Office in Hearnes Hall to withdraw from all of your courses.
 A student who completely withdraws from the University prior to the last week of classes in a regular or summer semester may receive a grade of 'W' in all courses in which the student is enrolled.
 Withdrawal from the University after the last week of classes in a regular or summer semester will result in a grade of 'F' being recorded for all courses.
 A student who leaves school without officially withdrawing will receive grades of 'F' in all courses.